xenharmonic-devs/sonic-weave/documentation/advanced-dsl.md

 ### Ternary expressions
 Conditional expressions look similar but work inline e.g. `3 if true else 5` evaluates to `3` while `3 if false else 5` evaluates to `5`.

-#### Vectorizing where...else
+#### Vectorized where...else
 Ternary expressions short-circuit i.e. only the test expression and the chosen result are ever evaluated.
-The vectorizing/broadcasting variant evaluates everything but works on arrays: `[1, 2] where [true false] else 10` evaluates to `[1, 10]`.
+The vectorized/broadcasting variant evaluates everything but works on arrays: `[1, 2] where [true false] else 10` evaluates to `[1, 10]`.

 ## Function declaration
 Functions are declared using the `riff` keyword followed by the name of the function followed by the parameters of the function.